 The Honda CRF250RW is the works MX2 machine developed by Team HRC’s engineers and the technical might of Honda Racing Corporation and Honda’s R&D department in Japan.
-It’s a masterpiece of engineering efficiency and performance, and the 2018 bike is based upon the all-new production machine, which in turn build upon the 2015 World Championship-winning machine.
+It’s a masterpiece of engineering efficiency and performance, and the 2019 bike is based upon the production machine, which in turn build upon the 2015 World Championship-winning machine.

 Tim Gajser took the first of his back-to-back titles in 2015 on his CRF250RW, marking a motocross milestone for Honda and HRC.
 In the 2018 MX2 category, Calvin Vlaanderen joined Team HRC to campaign this factory machine and he returns in 2019 to improve upon his maiden overall victory at the MXGP of Indonesia and his sixth overall in the championship.

 The Honda CRF has remarkable motorsport lineage and is a force to be reckoned with across all off-road disciplines.